terry06890/chrona/README.md

 1. If you don't have Python 3 installed, see <https://www.python.org/downloads>.
     The package manager Pip is included.
 1. The database used by the server is generated using scripts in `backend/hist_data/`.
     See it's README for instructions.
-You'll likely need to install a few packages using Pip.
-1. To run the data server via `backend/server.py`, you'll need to install jsonpickle.
+Package dependencies are listed in `backend/requirements.txt`.
-    This can be done using `python -m pip install jsonpickle`.
+    They can be installed using `pip install -r requirements.txt`.

     If you want to keep the installed package separate from your system's packages, it's common practice to use [venv](https://docs.python.org/3/tutorial/venv.html).